contentascode/safetag/README.md

 ## Plan an Audit

 Follow the instructions on the toolkit homepage.
 The steps will be:
- - Start from scratch or the minumum audit scenario provided.
+ - Start from scratch or the minimum audit scenario provided.
  - Add and configure activities for your planned audit.
  - Download an `audit.yml` file and drop it in the `workspace/audits` folder.